 Sec.
-F.176 MEDICAID PROVIDERS WITH STABILIZATION NEEDS; GRANT ELIGIBILITY apply for funds appropriated pursuant to 2024 Acts and Resolves No. 113, Sec.
+F.176 MEDICAID PROVIDERS WITH STABILIZATION NEEDS; GRANT ELIGIBILITY

+(a) All Vermont Medicaid participating providers with demonstrated stabilization needs and a plan to achieve sustainability shall be eligible to apply for funds appropriated pursuant to 2024 Acts and Resolves No. 113, Sec.
 B.1100(o)(4), including substance use residential treatment facilities, federally qualified health centers, residential mental health providers, and other providers of health care and human services.